 Based on hardness, it is considered one of the strongest woods.
 White oak has a Janka rating of 1,360 while red oak has 1,290 Janka hardness.
 The higher the Janka rating, the harder the wood is.
 In terms of hardness, oak is superior to even walnut and cherry.
 More hardness means the furniture and items last longer and are sturdier.

-White oak has decent resistance to water and damage because of its closed pores and higher Janka rating.
-The wood is quite durable and highly resistant to wear and tear, insects and fungal infestations.
+Water resistance is another one of the major properties of oak wood, especially white oak which has decent resistance to water and damage because of its closed pores and higher Janka rating.
+The wood is quite durable and highly resistant to wear and tear insects, and fungal infestations.
 Oak wood furniture and construction have a fairly long life and will not go to landfill anytime soon, which also makes it eco-friendly.
 It can also be used as outdoor furniture because of its decent resistance to water and sunlight.

 Oak is not only easy to recognise but also it’s quite easy to work with, which is another reason why woodworkers around the world prefer this timber type for furniture making.
 It stains, finishes, glues, and polishes well.
 The wood works easily with cutting tools and other machinery.
 It can be easily cut and split and is easy to use as a veneer.
 Because of its straight grain, nailing and screwing oak is also easy.